-When you get your briefing before you enter the darkness you get a choice of 4 course options – Asian, Western, Vegetarian or Surprise.
+When you get your briefing before you enter the darkness you get a choice of 4-course options – Asian, Western, Vegetarian or Surprise.
 They’re all the same price.
-I would massively recommend to go for the ‘surprise’ option.
-That’s what DID is all about!
-Guessing what your eating, the trepidation etc. Also, during the briefing you can explain about any foods you don’t like, any allergies, religious restrictions etc which is really cool too, so don’t worry about that.
+I would massively recommend going for the ‘surprise’ option.
+That’s what ‘DID’ is all about!
+Guessing what your eating, the trepidation etc. Also, during the briefing you can explain about any food you don’t like, any allergies, religious restrictions etc which is really cool too, so don’t worry about that.

 During the experience then, your blind waiter will take care of you – walk you to the table and deliver your courses, remove your old dishes, serve drinks etc (water is included, alcohol is billable).
 4 courses of amazing food.
-Then after the 90 minute experience you go back to the light, sit at the bar, and another staff member unleashes the iPad and talks you through what you ate, this bit is really fun as you see if you’re guesses were right or not.
-I was awful at it to be honest, I even misjudged what kind of meat we were eating!
+Then after the 90-minute experience, you go back to the light, sit at the bar, and another staff member unleashes the iPad and talks you through what you ate, this bit is really fun as you see if your guesses were right or not.
+I was awful at it, to be honest, I even misjudged what kind of meat we were eating!
 My girlfriend nailed it though.

 I love trying new things.
 Movies, dinners, coffees, I love all that stuff too but it gets old.
 But what makes Bangkok special is that it carries a kinda crazy x factor, it offers stuff that other big cities don’t.
 If you don’t embrace them when you visit, then what’s the point in being here!
 I loved the experience, aside from being super-freaked out for the first 5 minutes of the pitch darkness, I soon got used to it and really enjoyed it.
 The food was great, Max our waiter was a superstar, and it’s yet another reason why I love this city.
 If you’re in Bangkok, give it a shot.
 It beats just another night on the booze, I promise.